Diane Hoh

-Diane Hoh is an American author of young adult horror, best known for her Nightmare Hall series and Point Horror novels.
-She grew up in Warren, Pennsylvania but currently resides in Austin, Texas.
+Diane Margot Eggleston Hoh (April 28, 1937 – August 25, 2025) was an American author of young adult horror fiction, best known for her Nightmare Hall series and Point Horror novels.
+She grew up in Warren, Pennsylvania, and moved back there permanently in 2021 after 33 years in Austin, Texas.
+She died on August 25, 2025, at the age of 88.

 Reception

 Reception to Hoh's work has been mixed to positive.
 Titanic: The Long Night was positively received by The Hamilton Spectator.